Remains of the 13 Levels

-The Remains of the 13 Levels (十三層遺址 (十三层遗址, Shísān Céng Yízhǐ)) is a former smelter plant in Lianxin Village, Ruifang District, New Taipei, Taiwan.
+The Remains of the 13 Levels (十三層遺址 (十三层遗址, Shísān Céng Yízhǐ)) is a former smelter plant in Lianxin Village, Ruifang District, New Taipei City, Taiwan.
 It is also called the Potala Palace of Mountain Mines.

 History

 Originally built in 1933 by Japanese during their occupation, the building used to be a copper and gold smelter plant called the Shuinandong Smelter that used to process refined ore from Jinguashi and Jiufen.
 After the handover of Taiwan from Japan to the Republic of China in 1945, the refinery was taken over by the state-run company.
 In 1973, the copper and gold minerals from the area had been exhausted and subsequently the activity and company were shut down.

 During World War II between 1942 and 1945, the Japanese Empire sent approximately one thousand prisoners of war (POWs) to the gold mines surrounding the smelting plant.
 The POWs were from allied nations, including the United Kingdom, Canada, the Netherlands, Australia, New Zealand, South Africa and the United States.
 The Taiwan POW Memorial Park now stands in memory of the POWs that died in the harsh mining conditions.

 The site and the surrounding mining infrastructure are listed as potential world heritage sites.